 Knowing when you have a feeding issue can be hard to distinguish.

 Challenges with and/or disruptions to typical feeding development can be the source of mealtime stress.
 Feeding therapy can help to manage the secondary symptoms that occur while also addressing the root cause of mealtime disruption.
 There are many possible ways this process shows disruption, including but not limited to:

 - negative mealtime behaviors

 - history of prematurity or experience with feeding tubes

 - gagging, choking, coughing, and/or recurrent pneumonia.

-Therapy sessions are conducted in our downtown Stuart office and vary in length from 25- 50 minutes.
+Therapy sessions are conducted in the home or at your child’s school and vary in length from 25- 50 minutes.

 A thorough evaluation of your child’s oral structures, medical and feeding history will be taken, and together with the family, goals will be identified to best support your child’s feeding development; these goals will drive the treatment sessions.
 Data will be collected to track your child’s progress, as well as changes in their learning pattern.